 Several transfers have happened at similar times, but does not give evidence to a usurpation of role.
 Mark van Bommel falling out with Louis van Gaal was not directly linked to the incoming Luiz Gustavo from TSG 1899 Hoffenheim.
 The love from the club towards Gómez started even before FC Bayern activated Mario Götze's buyout clause.

 To Bayern's credit, the club has brought in a challenger and at least attempted to split the minutes with the incumbent on several.
-Tymoshchuk parted ways with FC Bayern when his contract expired, not when Javier Martínez changed countries from Spain to Germany.
+Tymoshchuk parted ways with FC Bayern when his contract expired, not when Javier Martínez changed countries from to .
 Klose followed a similar path when he signed with SS Lazio a year after FC Bayern poached Gómez from Stuttgart.
 Arjen Robben was one of the candidates to move when Götze converted from yellow to red, and both have shared the pitch in FC Bayern's treble defense.

 With Robert Lewandowski coming to FC Bayern on a free transfer, the assumption is that Mandžukić will be the odd man out, making him available for plucking.
 CEO Karl-Heinz Rummenigge has insisted on numerous occasions that Mandžukić is will remain in red, and based on history, a transfer is not at all inevitable.
 If one is on the horizon, it is not one that anyone, let alone the media, can see through the haze.

 - Matchday 17: VfB Stuttgart vs. FC Bayern München | Preview